And If That Don't Work?

 The generals looked over the images.
 One showed a plain, seemingly stubby mortar that was mounted in a below-ground emplacement.
 The next photo showed the same gun mounted in a stock, scaled for an Evangelion. " Little David?"
 Yubari chuckled.
 It was getting hard to be surprised at anything Azazel or Nerv did.
 "What's the delay?"

 "Shells for this thing haven't been made for over sixty years, and it hasn't fired in even longer.
-However, the opportunity to fire a 1,700 kg shell with a 1,200kg warhead, 10 kilometers is... useful."
+However that seven meter long barrel has a one meter bore, and the opportunity to fire a 1,700 kg shell with a 1,200kg warhead, 10 kilometers is... useful."

 Beria chuckled.
 "See?
 Bomb is not so bad.
 Nuclear or N2 payload?"